thunderbird/webext-docs/declarativeNetRequest.rst

             .. note::

-               The "json" property is supported from Firefox 135, but requests of this type are only available from Firefox 138.
+               The "json" property is supported from Thunderbird 135, but requests of this type are only available from Thunderbird 138.

          .. api-member::
             :name: :value:`other`